adferrand/dnsrobocert/README.md

 	adferrand/letsencrypt-dns
 ```

 At start, the container will look to `domains.conf` and generate the certificates if needed.
-Then a cron task is launched twice a day to regenerated certificates if needed.
+Then a cron task is launched twice a day to regenerate certificates if needed.
 The certificates are located in the container at `/etc/letsencrypt/live/`.

 ## Data persistency

 This container declares `/etc/letsencrypt` as a volume.
-Then generated certificates will not be destroyed if the container is destroyed.
-At new creation, certificates will be available again.
+Consequently generated certificates will not be destroyed if the container is destroyed.
+Upon re-creation, certificates will be available again.

 ### Share certificates with the host